-During the Alternative Trek or Inca Trail to Machu Picchu, your main luggage will be stored at our office in Cusco.
-You will receive a small duffel bag at your briefing.
-You can pack your clothes and sleeping bag for 3-4 days.
-Your team of porters or horse (depending on trek) will carry these bags together with the food and equipment for the trek.
-Please note: that you will not have access to these items until the end of each day as the porters will always be ahead of the group.
-It is advisable to carry your day backpack containing your personal belongings such as your camera, water and sunscreen, etc. By Peruvian law, a duffel bag must not weigh more than 7 kilograms (14lbs).
+During the Alternative Trek or Inca Trail Trek to Machu Picchu, your main luggage will be stored at our office in Cusco.
+You will receive a small duffel bag at your briefing in which you can pack your clothes and sleeping bag for 3-4 days.
+Your team of porters or horses (depending on trek) will carry these bags together with the food and equipment for the trek.
+Please note: you will not have access to these items until the end of each day as the porters will always be ahead of the group.
+Please plan to carry your day backpack containing your personal belongings such as your camera, water and sunscreen, etc. By Peruvian law, a duffel bag must not weigh more than 7 kilograms (15lbs).
 This limit is set to protect the health of the porters and animals.
 All bags will be weighed before being accepted.
 If you require more than 7 kilograms, it will then be your responsibility to carry the extra weight with your day pack.

 Please Note: This packing list is only for 3, 4, 5, 7, & 9 Day Treks.

 PASSPORT: You MUST take your original passport, a photocopy is not allowed.
 (Keep it in a plastic bag, in case of rain).

 SLEEPING BAGS: You will need a good warm sleeping bag for the Inca Trail trek.
 We recommend you bring your own sleeping bag.
 However, you can rent one from SAM Travel for $20 USD per person, that is guaranteed to be warm, clean and have a liner.
 If you are planning to purchase a sleeping bag, it is a good idea to purchase a four season (or -10 C) sleeping bag during the winter months.
 For other months, you will probably be fine in a 3 season (or -4/-5 C) sleeping bag, although this depends on how much you feel the cold and is given as a guideline only.